mapbox/underreact/README.md

 Type: `string`.
 Default: `'/'`.

 Path to the base directory on the domain where the site will be deployed.
 The default value is the domain's root.
+To help create valid links, Underreact exposes this value to your source with an environment variable `BASE_PATH`.
+Read ["How do I include SVGs, images, and videos?"](#how-do-i-include-svgs-images-and-videos).

 **Tip**: There's a good chance your app isn't at the root of your domain.
 So this option represents the path of your site *within* that domain.
 For example, if your app is at `https://www.special.com/ketchup/*`, you should set `siteBasePath: '/ketchup'`.